|

 host, an endlessly witty and caring friend and one of the best prospects for

+gossip and enchantment I have ever met in my life.
 He had, in Dirk Bogarde's happy phrase, a matchless gift for 'uncluttered

 friendship'.
 His postcards alone were worth living for.
 To a man writing from